-No wonder this dude’s happy, he’s just absolutely nailed two of summer ’17’s biggest trends in one steezily utilitarian getup.
-Lightweight, voluminous chinos are a skate-flavored essential that’s finally starting to supplant the ubiquitous skinny pant.
-And the next-level take on tonal dressing is to make your colors so indistinguishable that they merge into a single shade of awesomeness.
+No wonder this dude’s happy, he’s just absolutely smashed two of summer ’17’s biggest trends in one steezily utilitarian getup.
+Lightweight, voluminous chinos are a skate-flavoured essential that’s finally starting to supplant the ubiquitous skinny pant.
+And the next-level take on tonal dressing is to make your colours so indistinguishable that they merge into a single shade of awesomeness.

 Another one-tone wonder here.
 Your man’s matched up his tan jacket and chinos for a look so fearlessly functional we barely even noticed the subtle flashes of out-of-hours excess (those silver kicks).

 What’s the opposite of a peacock?
 Some sort of quietly confident bird that doesn’t need to make a song and dance about its plumage?
-Whatever it is, Mr. Icy-Fresh Tee and Nikes is channeling it here.
+Whatever it is, Mr Icy-Fresh Tee and Nikes is channelling it here.

 This is more like it.
-Fella here’s got a Carhartt bucket hat to keep the sun off, a nice patchwork checked shirt as a summery substitute for the shacket, a basic monochrome tee and pants combo at his ‘fit's core, and some lightweight slip-on Vans.
-He’s basically ready to skip from Fashion Week front row to festival VIP tent with barely a change of lanyard.
+Fella here’s got a Carhartt bucket hat to keep the sun off, a nice patchwork checked shirt as a summery substitute for the shacket, a basic monochrome tee and trews combo at his ‘fit's core, and some lightweight slip-on Vans.
+He’s basically ready to skip from Fashion Week frow to festival VIP tent with barely a change of lanyard.